 But, although SVD has been heavily optimized on data sets that fit in memory (via LAPACK, found in Matlab, and just about every other language), it can sometimes be improved.
+The traditional SVD takes $O(\min\{nd^2, n^2d\})$ time to compute, which can be prohibitive for large n and/or d.
 Here we highlight two of these ways:

-- to provide better interpretability of each $v_i$ . - to be more efficient on enormous scale, and in a stream.
+- to provide better interpretability of each v_j . - to be more efficient on enormous scale, in a stream, or in distributed settings.